daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 Nothing pleases children more than this kind of parental interest and approval.

-The next time you enjoy filet mignon at the club, send word to the chef that it was excellently prepared, and when a tired salesperson shows you unusual courtesy, please mention it.
+The next time you enjoy fillet mignon at the club, send word to the chef that it was excellently prepared, and when a tired salesperson shows you unusual courtesy, please mention it.

 Without success, Pam tried various ways to motivate this person.
 She noticed that occasionally he did a particularly good piece of work.
 She made a point to praise him for it in front of the other people.
 Each day the job he did all around got better, and pretty soon he started doing all his work efficiently.
 Now he does an excellent job and other people give him appreciation and recognition.
 Honest appreciation got results where criticism and ridicule failed.